Ecosystem-based management: Goals and objectives

 Evaluating the effectiveness of the implemented management strategies is very important in determining how management actions are affecting the ecosystem indicators.

 Evaluation: This final step involves monitoring and assessing data to see how well the management strategies chosen are performing relative to the initial objectives stated.
 The use of simulation models or multi-stakeholder groups can help to assess management.

-It is important to note that many of these steps for implementing ecosystem-based management are limited by the governance in place for a region, the data available for assessing ecosystem status and reflecting on the changes occurring, and the time frame in which to operate.
+Many of these steps for implementing ecosystem-based management are limited by the governance in place for a region, the data available for assessing ecosystem status and reflecting on the changes occurring, and the time frame in which to operate.

 Challenges

 Because ecosystems differ greatly and express varying degrees of vulnerability, it is difficult to apply a functional framework that can be universally applied.
 These outlined steps or components of ecosystem-based management can, for the most part, be applied to multiple situations and are only suggestions for improving or guiding the challenges involved with managing complex issues.
 Because of the greater amount of influences, impacts, and interactions to account for, problems, obstacles and criticism often arise within ecosystem-based management.
 There is also a need for more data, spatially and temporally to help management make sound decisions for the sustainability of the stock being studied.

 The first commonly defined challenge is the need for meaningful and appropriate management units.
 Slocombe (1998b) noted that these units must be broad and contain value for people in and outside of the protected area.
 For example, Aberley (1993) suggests the use of "bioregions" as management units, which can allow peoples involvement with that region to come through.
 To define management units as inclusive regions rather that exclusive ecological zones would prevent further limitations created by narrow or restricting political and economic policy created from the units.
 Slocombe (1998b) suggests that better management units should be flexible and build from existing units and that the biggest challenge is creating truly effect units for managers to compare against.

 Another issue is in the creation of administrative bodies.
 They should operate as the essence of ecosystem-based management, working together towards mutually agreed upon goals.
 Gaps in administration or research, competing objectives or priorities between management agencies and governments due to overlapping jurisdictions, or obscure goals such as sustainability, ecosystem integrity, or biodiversity can often result in fragmented or weak management.
 In addition, Tallis (2010) stated that limited knowledge of ecosystem components and function and time constraints that can often limit objectives to only those that can be addressed in the short-term.